 Don’t neglect getting checked out by a medical professional after your swimming pool accident.
 If you are seriously hurt or injured, call for emergency medical treatment.
 Otherwise, see a doctor as soon as you can after leaving the scene.

-Talk to a Sandy Springs Swimming Pool Accident Lawyer
+Talk to a Swimming Pool Accident Lawyer in Sandy Springs

 Finally, you’ll want to get an experienced lawyer on the phone as soon as possible.
 They can let you know how your case looks, help you gather information from the scene, and help you build a strong case to seek any compensation you deserve.